 Both NotebookLM and Claude Projects are conversation-based.
 You ask questions and get answers.
 But neither helps you build a persistent, connected knowledge base from your research.

-Atlas takes a different approach.
+Atlas research paper workspace takes a different approach.
 Upload your sources, and Atlas automatically identifies connections across your entire library.
 The mind map visualization shows relationships between concepts, papers, and ideas that you'd never spot in a chat interface.

 For more on how these tools compare: NotebookLM vs Obsidian vs Atlas